jimasp/behave-vsc/README.md

 ### How feature/step discovery works

 - It determines the features and steps folders by a combination of the following *optional* settings.
 If these are not supplied, then it uses defaults:
-  - `behaveWorkingDirectory` extension setting,
+  - `behaveWorkingDirectory` extension setting, default is the project root,
-  - `paths` in the behave configuration file,
+  - `paths` in the behave configuration file, default is `features`,
-  - `importedSteps` extension setting.
+  - `importedSteps` extension setting, default is `{}` (`steps` is always included regardless of the setting).

-- The extension parses `*.feature` files from the determined feature folders.
+- The extension parses `*.feature` files from the feature folders.
 It then uses this information to build a test tree in the test explorer UI.

-- The extension parses `*.py` files from the determined steps folders.
+- The extension parses `*.py` files from the steps folders.
 It then uses this information to provide step navigation.

 - It uses a file system watcher to keep the test tree up to date with changes to feature and step files.
+(You can also refresh manually via the refresh button in the test explorer, or by restarting vscode.)

 ### How test runs work